BirdVox/birdvoxdetect/README.md

 [![PyPI](https://img.shields.io/badge/python-2.7%2C%203.5%2C%203.6-blue.svg)]()

+BirdVoxDetect is a pre-trained deep learning system for detecting bird flight calls in continuous recordings.
+It relies on per-channel energy normalization (PCEN) and context-adaptive convolutional neural network (CA-CNN) for improved robustness to background noise.
+It is made available both as a Python library and as a command-line tool for Windows, OS X, and Linux.

 For details about the deep learning model in BirdVoxDetect and how it was trained, we refer the reader to:

 Robust audio detection in bioacoustic sensor networks.<br/>